q-src/docker-event-dispatcher/README.md

 In general commits should be atomic and diffs should be easy to read.
 For this reason do not mix any formatting fixes or code moves with actual code changes.

 Commit messages should be verbose by default.
-TheyC should be helpful to people reading your code in the future, so explain the reasoning for your decisions.
+They should be helpful to people reading your code in the future, so explain the reasoning for your decisions.
 Further explanation [here](http://chris.beams.io/posts/git-commit/).

 ## License